discretize/discretize-guides/builds/guardian/condi-willbender/index.md

 Many different gear variations can be run on this build that varies damage-wise in certain situations.
 Overall when considering <Effect name="Exposed"/> and the fact you can share gear with <Specialization name="Firebrand" text ="Condi Firebrand"/> makes the setup below the best option for fractals.
 If you want to optimize for different situations you can use our [gear optimizer](https://optimizer.discretize.eu/).
 </Advanced>

 The 3rd utility skill slot is flexible.
-Look at te Situational Skills below for common options.
+Look at the Situational Skills below for common options.

 This build also makes use of a <Item id="96613"/> gaining <Attribute name="Condition Damage"/> from <Trait name="Power of the Virtuous"/>.
 Removing this does not change the gear!